-- o Library hours are between 7:35 a.m. and 4:30 p.m. - Library fines will be levied on students with overdue books. - o Report cards will be withheld at the end of the year if the student has any overdue books. - All BCS students qualify for an Austin Public Library STAR card allowing them access to all Austin Public Library locations. - o Secondary Library student computers are available.
+- Library hours are between 7:35 a.m. and 4:30 p.m. - 0 - Report cards will be withheld at the end of the year if the student has any overdue books. - All BCS students qualify for an Austin Public Library STAR card allowing them access to all Austin Public Library locations. - o Secondary Library student computers are available.